Inedo/inedo-docs/Content/proget/sca/vulnerabilities/howto.md

 This step is enabled by default.
 Unless this feature is disabled on your instance, you can skip to step 2.
 :::

-To configure vulnerability blocking on a feed, first navigate to the feed and click the "Manage Feed" button.
+To configure vulnerability blocking on a feed, first navigate to the feed and click the "Feed Properties" tab.

 ![Manage Feed](/resources/docs/proget-feeds-managefeed.png){height="" width="50%"}